deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 updates = await window.webxdc.getAllUpdates();
 ```

-In case your Webxdc was just started,
+In case your Webxdc extension was just opened,
 you may want to reconstruct the state from the last run -
-and also incorporate updates that may have arrived while the app was not running.
+and also incorporate updates that may have arrived while the extension was not running.

 - `updates`: All previous updates in an array,
   eg. `[{payload: "foo"},{payload: "bar"}]`